 Nearly 600 Colorado residents have passed away from an asbestos-related condition.
 Asbestos occurs naturally in the environment, where it was significantly mined and manufactured into insulation or components of other products.
 Once inhaled, the fibers cannot be removed.

 Decades of trapped asbestos fibers can cause healthy cells inside the mesothelium to mutate into malignant or cancerous cells.
 As a result, the person exposed can develop mesothelioma.
 Most asbestos-related deaths in Colorado consist of mesothelioma patients.

-Until the 1980s, companies in Colorado used the carcinogen in their products or throughout their property to protect against overheated machinery or fires.
-While the toxin had plenty of benefits, if disturbed, exposure can be deadly.
+Until the 1980s, companies in Colorado used carcinogens in their products or throughout their property to protect against overheated machinery or fires.
+While the toxin had plenty of benefits when it comes to manufacturing certain products, exposure can be deadly if disturbed.

 Occupational Exposure In Colorado

 Occupational exposure to asbestos in Colorado, from Colorado Springs to Steamboat Springs, was not limited to deposits and mining activities alone; it posed a significant health risk to thousands of workers across various industries.
 Occupations susceptible to asbestos exposure encompassed a diverse range, putting workers in fields such as construction, shipbuilding, manufacturing, and automotive repair at heightened risk of asbestos-related diseases.